ash-project/ash/documentation/tutorials/get-started-with-ash-and-phoenix.md

 You may also notice this is the first time we've used the AshPhoenix library.
 The AshPhoenix library contains utilities to help Ash integrate with Phoenix and LiveView Seamlessly.
 One of these utilities is `AshPhoenix.Form` which can automatically produce changesets to be used in the forms.

 That's it for this guide.
 We've gone from 0 to a fully working Phoenix App using Ash.
-But we are really just scratching the surface of what can be done in Ash.
-Look below for what to look at next.
+To get a closer look, see the accompanying repo [here](https://github.com/team-alembic/my_ash_phoenix_project).

 ## Where to Next?

-Here are a few things that we recommend looking at next.
+We are really just scratching the surface of what can be done in Ash.
+Look below for what to look at next.

 ### Continue Learning